 Many people use an accent color on everything that's not a wall, whether or not it deserves the attention.
 The result is that the eye goes to the wrong places, often focusing on unattractive details instead of seeing the room as a harmonious whole.
-Improper accenting also can be detrimental to the architecture when it detracts from the intended focal point in a room, or makes the ceiling look lower.
+Improper accenting also can be detrimental to the architecture when it detracts from the intended focal point in a room, makes the room look smaller or makes the sceiling look lower.

 |Poor Paint Color Accenting|

 The ceilings are eight feet high and they'd originally been painted stark white in an attempt to make them seem taller so that the rooms would look more spacious.
 Unfortunately, that particular white didn't work well with the taupe walls because of both the color and the high contrast.
 It also made the rooms look cold and uninviting.

 In addition to the color issues, improper accenting put the emphasis on the wrong things, like the skimpy stair railing and baseboards, the vents and switch plates, as well as several doors.
 Note, too, how the white baseboards cut off part of the wall, making it seem shorter and lowering the ceiling.

 There were other color placement problems in this house that this picture doesn't show:

 - When I opened the front door, I faced the white door to a badly placed coat closet directly opposite in the very small foyer.
 That glaring white door was a shock and an unintentional barrier, not a welcome, so I suggested it be painted in the wall color so that a visitor's eye would travel to the living room on the right, instead of stopping abruptly at the closet.

 - The long wall to the right of the stairs in the picture has three doors that also were painted white, turning them into still more undesirable attention-grabbers.
 I recommended that two of the doors (one to a storage closet and one to the utility room) be painted in the wall color to make them look like part of the wall, so the room would look less "chopped up".
 The door to the powder room was left white.